littleosbook/littleosbook/segmentation.md

-Loading the GDT into the processor is done with the `lgdt` assembly instruction, which takes the address of a struct that specifies the start and size of the GDT:
+Loading the GDT into the processor is done with the `lgdt` assembly instruction, which takes the address of a struct that specifies the start and size of the GDT.
 It is easiest to encode this information using a ["packed struct"](#packing-structs) as shown in the following example:

 ~~~ {.c}